aalto-trafficsense/regular-routes-devops/README.markdown

         * Press "Create"
         * Select the generated Web client ID (default name "Web client 1") and download a JSON-version of the _client secret_ by pressing "Download JSON" and saving the file as "client_secrets.json" to `/opt/regularroutes` on your server.
         * _Note: the "Client ID" (looks like "7948743243-hsuefse3hisefssef.apps.googleuser...") is also needed for building a [TrafficSense client](https://github.com/aalto-trafficsense/trafficsense-android) `web_client_id_test` or `web_client_id_production`.
 If building a corresponding client, copy and save the ID now._
+        * _Beware: Looks like Google Dev console may no longer include `client_secret` into the client_secrets json-file?!?!
+If this is the case, it is visible on the console and can be copy-pasted there.
+The entry in the JSON-file looks like `"client_secret":"l3Tter4ndNumb3rG4rbag3"` and is traditionally placed after `"auth_provider_x509_cert_url"` and before `"redirect_uris"`._
      * 2. Browser API key to be used for Google maps access through the server: "API Key"
         * Select "Browser key".
 The default name will be "Browser key 1"
         * Enter host names `your.server.url/*` (and `http://localhost:5000` for local development) into the "Accept requests from these HTTP referrers" field